PedrosaFelipe/insiders_clustering/README.md

 ## A short description of the project

+Project that aims to select the best buyers from a chain of stores in order to create a loyalty program.

 #### This project was made by Felipe S. Pedrosa.

 # 1. Business Problem.